redisson/redisson/docs/data-and-services/queues.md

 _This feature is available only in [Redisson PRO](https://redisson.pro/feature-comparison.html) edition._

-The Reliable Queue is a specialized distributed FIFO queue implementation built on top of  Valkey or Redis that provides robust message processing and advanced queue management features.
+The Reliable Queue is a specialized FIFO queue implementation built on top of  Valkey or Redis that provides robust message processing and advanced queue management features.
 The implementation doesn't use a standard Valkey or Redis queue, but a complex data structure that includes stream.
 This object is fully thread-safe.

 Unlike standard Valkey and Redis queues, the Reliable Queue ensures message delivery even in failure scenarios, provides acknowledgment mechanisms, and offers fine-grained control over message handling.
 Moreover, Valkey and Redis [persistence with synchronized replication](#durability-and-synchronous-replication) significantly increases queue reliability by maintaining multiple consistent copies of data across nodes, ensuring that messages remain available even during node failures or network disruptions.